Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/main.md

   actions:
     - label: "Fight Club XML"
       url: /assets/files/classes/physician.xml
+      download: true
 source: "Survivor's Guide to Morgenfell"
 ---
 Physicians are the modern answer for ailments, injuries, and an upset tummy.

 *You must have an Intelligence score and a Wisdom score of 13 or higher in order to multiclass in or out of this class.*